*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 This no-bake cannoli pie is so simple!
 You can have it assembled in just a few minutes and then the hardest part is waiting for it to set up in the fridge!
 It’s perfect for warm days or any day when you don’t want to turn on the oven.

-- First, you’ll make your graham cracker crust, combining the crust ingredients in a bowl and then pressing the mixture into your tart pan.
+- First, you’ll make your graham cracker crust, combining the crust ingredients in a bowl and then pressing the mixture into your pie pan.
 It’ll chill while you make your filling.

 - Then, you’ll beat your ricotta and cream cheese together, mix in your powdered sugar, and fold in your chocolate and orange zest.
 Spread all that in your chilled crust, and then chill the whole thing for a few hours!